ProjectMilestonegroupL/MilestoneProject/README.md

 <img src="https://github.com/ProjectMilestonegroupL/MilestoneProject/blob/main/Milestone2/Accuracy.png" width="400" height="400" />
 We obtained the best results with both simultaneously.

-Finally, we a scheduler who decrease the learning rate when our model doesn't learn anymore.
+Finally, we used a scheduler who decrease the learning rate when our model doesn't learn anymore.

 We reached 0.959 validation accuracy with a 0.7 dropout after the flatten and batch normalization after the second convolutional layer